How to Write Currency

 Writing Currency: Codes

 Currency codes, defined by the International Organization for Standardization (ISO), provide a standardized way to represent currencies globally.
 These three-letter codes are indispensable in financial transactions and reporting.
-They’re made up of the country’s code and the currency’s initial.
+They’re often made up of the country’s code and the currency’s initial but not always.
 We’ve provided some examples of world currency codes below:

 • USD (US dollar)